nikitapashinsky/atom-yosemite-icon/README.md

 ---

-Made with awesome [Generate ICNS](https://github.com/NathanRutzky/Generate-ICNS) plugin by [Nathan Rutzky](https://github.com/NathanRutzky).
+Made in Sketch with the help of awesome [Generate ICNS](https://github.com/NathanRutzky/Generate-ICNS) plugin by [Nathan Rutzky](https://github.com/NathanRutzky).